Nakedness and colonialism: Western ambivalence

-Contact affected not only non-European cultures, but caused European cultures to reevaluate what it means to be human.
-From the Ancient Greeks to the Medieval period, there had been a distinction between two types, civilized humans and barbarians who were human, but lacking in culture.
-The variety of human societies that became known in the early modern era produced additional distinctions, including those that colonizers saw as sub-human.
-Savages could be considered fully human, and thus capable of being brought into civilization by religious conversion; or an inferior breed to be enslaved or exterminated.
+Contact affected not only non-European cultures, but also caused European cultures to reevaluate what it means to be human.
+From the Ancient Greeks to the Medieval period, there had been a distinction between two types: civilized humans and barbarians who were human, but lacking in culture.
+The variety of human societies that became known in the early modern era produced additional distinctions, including those that colonizers saw as subhuman.
+Savages could be considered fully human, and thus capable of being brought into civilization by religious conversion, or an inferior breed to be enslaved or exterminated.

 Western ambivalence about the human body could be expressed by responding to the nakedness of natives as either a sign of rampant sexuality or of the innocence that preceded the fall of man.
 The ambivalence of the West included geography and biology.
 Some imagined the tropics as "paradise" but others viewed it as primitive, and temperate climates as more complex.
-In the 19th century, with the acceptance of evolutionary theory, it was recognized that humanity had originated in the tropics based upon anatomical similarities to apes.
+In the 19th century, with the acceptance of evolutionary theory, it was recognized that humanity had originated in the tropics based on anatomical similarities to apes.

-Charles Darwin thought that it was migration to less hospitable climates that offered the challenges that promoted development of modern humans.
+Charles Darwin thought that it was migration to less hospitable climates that offered the challenges that promoted the development of modern humans.
 Lacking knowledge of genetics, beliefs regarding the origin of humans tended toward polygenism, that each race of humans had been a separate creation, which fit with belief in Europeans being a distinct and superior race.
 Darwin favored monogenism, that humans had a single common ancestor.
 Monogenism in the form of the recent African origin of modern humans is the dominant theory among contemporary paleoanthropologists.

 Changing concepts of race

 From the 17th century, European explorers viewed the lack of clothing they encountered in Africa and Oceania as representative of a primitive state of nature, justifying their own superiority, even as they continued to admire the beauty of Greek statues.
 A distinction was made by Europeans between idealized nudity in art and the nakedness of Indigenous people, which was uncivilized and indicative of racial inferiority.

-In the late 19th century, British scientists including Thomas Henry Huxley were using nude photographs of natives supplied by the British Colonial Office as evidence for theories of race based upon comparative anatomy.
+In the late 19th century, British scientists, including Thomas Henry Huxley, were using nude photographs of natives supplied by the British Colonial Office as evidence for theories of race based upon comparative anatomy.
 Photographing naked natives also became popular with non-scientists such as travel writers and missionaries, who used the link between indigenous nudity and science to justify the display of images that would otherwise be classified as obscene.
-Eventually such images became widely distributed as curiosities, spreading the idea that colonized peoples were naked savages.
+Eventually, such images became widely distributed as curiosities, spreading the idea that colonized peoples were naked savages.